Shaik-DevOpsLucky/promstack-k8s/README.md

 The storage size and storage class can be modified in custom-values.yaml to match your environment.

-The ingress configurations must be updated to reflect the correct domain names for UAT.
+Update the ingress configurations with the correct UAT domain names before applying.

-yaml
+pgsql
 Copy
 Edit

 ---

+If you copy and paste **this whole block** into a `README.md` file, it will be perfectly formatted on GitHub with code blocks, headings, and bullet points all in place.

-If you want, I can also **add diagrams** showing the setup flow between **Prod Bastion → UAT Bastion → Kuber
+Do you want me to also **add a diagram** showing the flow from **Prod Bastion → UAT Bastion → Kubernetes Moni